Clommunity/Doc/plugins/pastecat/pastecat.md

 our server.

 Now that we have our service announced, we want it to dissappear when we stop the pastecat service.
 This last step is very simple yet important.
-It consist of a few lines in the php function called stop.
+It consist of a few lines in the PHP function called stop.
 Until now, this function just called the controller and stopped the pastecat, but now it will also stop the avahi publication and show a flash comment so the user knwo it worked: